 “You have to be rich to be poor”, this is a saying that rings true as it is expensive to be poor.
 A poor person is part of the endless cycle of forking out money for essentials and bills while having no improvement to their lifestyle as it is just too expensive to save, invest or make any sort of financial improvement towards their quality of life.
-A poor person will find things that cost “normal” for middle income person to be too expensive for them as they are fighting with tooth and nail just to survive to pay for their daily expenses.
+A poor person will find things that cost “normal” for a middle income person to be too expensive for them as they are fighting tooth and nail just to survive to pay for their daily expenses.

 Poor health is a common issue among people who earn little as healthy food, supplements and medical help are just too expensive for them to afford.
 By eating cheap food that is unhealthy they further compromise their health in the long-term, poor people find themselves stuck in an endless cycle of being unwell and playing catch-up to try to get out of further financial difficulty caused by their lifestyle.
 In this current age of technology where trends are being followed, healthy lifestyles like being vegan or being on a keto diet is popular, a poor person has no choice to make life-changing decisions about their food intake as healthy food is expensive and overpriced for them.
 A poor person would instead opt to spend what little they have into means that can elevate their daily stress like smoking or drinking alcohol, making their lifestyle choices even unhealthier and further compromising their health.